kosl/ihipp-examples/docs/week1.md

 ![](https://raw.githubusercontent.com/kosl/ihipp-examples/master/docs/images/W1_nodes_interconnect.png)

 The figure on the left shows the node's architecture which was typical in the past, while the figure on the right shows the current standard: accelerators can also be attached to memory from the other side.
 Distributed computing in such a sense means that the nodes are interconnected with some kind of topology.
 The many nodes message exchange, with message passing interface (MPI), is done through a high speed and low latency network, usually using Infiniband or some kind of similar technology, like Tofu interconnect or ARIES, which are actually dependent on the vendor.
 Infiniband is quite common and a de facto standard among many vendors.
 That means you can build a cluster with different vendors, which will still work for you, and that was actually the initial idea to use commodity hardware and interconnect it by a high-speed network.
 This is the basic idea of a supercomputer: a single fast machine that shares memory and processors, which can act well with any code.
 A typical test still used to measure the performance of such machines is the LINPACK test.
-Usually, the result is given in TFlops or teraFLops.
+Usually, the result is given in TFlops or tera-FLops.
 1 TFlops means the capability of a trillion floating-point operations per second.
 Currently, the TOP10 supercomputers in the world exceed the 30 thousand TFlops mark with the fastest over 400 thousand TFlops or 400 peta-Flops.

 So, for the development of parallel codes, you need to have quite a good overview of the architecture that you are using.
 Usually, many computing centres provide different machines, depending on the type of users.
 General-purpose codes are usually not best suited for parallel computing.
 You need to understand the bottlenecks or which parts of the code consume most of the time.
 These parts must be optimized, and that is the usual approach for the parallelization of the code.